johnbillion/query-monitor/README.md

 ## Is Query Monitor available on WordPress.com VIP Go? ##

 Yep!
 You just need to add `define( 'WPCOM_VIP_QM_ENABLE', true );` to your `vip-config/vip-config.php` file.

-(It's not available on standard WordPress.com VIP though.)

 ## I'm using multiple instances of `wpdb`.
 How do I get my additional instances to show up in Query Monitor? ##